Joyce Trompeta, RN, PhD, PNP

 Collapse Overview

-Dr. Joyce Trompeta is an Associate Professor who conducts outcomes research in the Department of Surgery in the School of Medicine at the University of California, San Francisco (UCSF).
+Dr. Joyce Trompeta is a Professor who conducts outcomes research in the Department of Surgery in the School of Medicine at the University of California, San Francisco (UCSF).
 She completed her doctoral degree at UCSF, oversaw UCSF's Pediatric Kidney Transplant Program for ten years, and has expertise in adolescent growth and development.
 She is a member of the Declaration of Istanbul Custodian Group (DICG) on organ trafficking/transplant tourism.
 She has served on the Boards of the Organ Procurement and Transplantation Network (OPTN) / United Network for Organ Sharing (UNOS) - Minority Affairs Committee (MAC), and the International Transplant Nurses Society (ITNS).
 She was on the Council Board of the International Society of Organ Donation & Procurement (ISODP) as US representative and President of ITNS.
 She has been nominated to serve on the Advisory Committee on Organ Transplantation (ACOT).

 As UCSF's International Pacific Rim's Surgical and Medical Liaison, Dr. Trompeta has developed outreach programs to four Hawaiian Islands promoting solid organ transplantation and donor awareness.
 She has developed outreach clinics in Hawaii for UCSF's Interstitial Lung Disease and Lung Transplantation Program and UCSF's Kidney/Pancreas Transplant Program.
 She oversees the Living Donor Kidney Transplant Program for pediatrics and Hawaii, performs all online donor health history screening, and orchestrates compatibility testing and medical donor work-ups.
 She remains clinically active, as well as lecturing professionally, nationally, and internationally and providing community education.